Diana Ross: 1981–1987: Leaving Motown and RCA years

 Ross began negotiations to leave Motown at the end of 1980.
-After over 20 years with the label, Ross received US$250,000 as severance.
+After over 20 years with the label, Ross received only US$250,000 as severance.
 RCA Records offered Ross a $20 million, seven-year recording contract, which gave her complete production control of her albums.
 Before signing onto the label, Ross allegedly asked Berry Gordy if he could match RCA's offer.
 Gordy stated that doing so was "impossible".
 Ross then signed with RCA on May 20, 1981.
-At the time, Ross's was music history's most expensive recording deal.
+At the time, the contract was music history's most expensive recording deal.

 In October 1981, Ross released her first RCA album, Why Do Fools Fall in Love.
 The album sold over a million copies and featured hit singles such as her remake of the classic hit of the same name and "Mirror Mirror".
 Shortly thereafter, Ross established her production company, named Anaid Productions ("Diana" spelled backwards), and also began investing in real estate and touring extensively in the United States and abroad.

 Before the release of Why Do Fools Fall in Love, Ross hosted her first TV special in four years, Diana.
 Directed by Steve Binder, the concert portions of the special were filmed at Inglewood, California's 17,500-seat The Forum indoor stadium and featured performances by Michael Jackson, Muhammad Ali, Dallas actor Larry Hagman, music impresario Quincy Jones and members of the Joffrey Ballet.
 In early 1982, Ross sang "The Star-Spangled Banner" at Super Bowl XVI and appeared on the musical variety show Soul Train.
 The episode, devoted completely to her, featured Ross performing several songs from Why Do Fools Fall in Love.

 On May 6, 1982, Ross was honored with a star on the Hollywood Walk of Fame.
 She followed up the success of Why Do Fools Fall in Love with Silk Electric, which featured the Michael Jackson-written and -produced "Muscles", resulting in another Top 10 Grammy nominated success for Ross.
 The album eventually went gold on the strength of that song.
 In 1983, Ross ventured further out of her earlier soul-based sound for a more pop rock-oriented sound following the release of the Ross album.
 Though the album featured the Top 40 hit single, "Pieces of Ice", the Ross album did not generate any more hits or achieve gold status.

 On July 21, 1983, Ross performed a free concert on Central Park's Great Lawn, aired live worldwide by Showtime.
 Proceeds of the concert would be donated to build a playground in the singer's name.
 Midway through the beginning of the show, a torrential downpour began.
 Ross tried to continue performing, but the severe weather forced the show to be stopped after 45 minutes.
 Ross urged the large crowd to exit the venue safely, promising to perform the next day.